-Alan Sheriff has worked on Wall Street for thirty years in a variety of senior positions.
-He initially spent nine years at Salomon Brothers Inc. and in January 1992, accepted a position as a Director at The First Boston Corporation (later Credit Suisse) in Equity Capital Markets.
-In February 1994, he was promoted to Managing Director.
+Alan Sheriff has worked on Wall Street for over thirty years in a variety of senior positions.
+Alan initially spent nine years at Salomon Brothers Inc. and subsequently thirteen years at Credit Suisse where he was Co-Head of Equity Capital Markets for the Americas.

 Since co-founding Solebury Capital Group in 2005, Alan has worked on numerous marquee IPO’s such as HD Supply, Hertz, Dunkin Brands, Burlington Coat Factory, Bombarder Recreational Products, The Carlyle Group, West Corp and Bright Horizons.
-Alan has also worked on many secondary monetizations for some of the world’s leading private equity firms such as Bain Capital, TH Lee, The Carlyle Group, Apax Partners and KKR.
+Alan has also worked on many secondary monetizations for some of the world’s leading private equity firms such as Bain Capital, TH Lee, The Carlyle Group, Ares, Apax Partners and KKR.